 Lifestyle Changes and Diabetes

 Lee esto en EspañolThere’s a safe way to get a handle on your diabetes: Create an exercise and diet plan.
 With exercise, you can help your blood sugar stay in your target range.
-By making better food choices, you can help manage your blood sugar levels and lower your risk for heart disease and stroke.
+By making better food choices, you help manage your blood sugar levels and lower your risk for heart disease and stroke.

 Moving your body on a regular basis and eating healthier can deliver other great benefits, too.
 With a solid plan in place and steady effort, you may be able to:

-• Lower your body fat
+• Trim your body fat

-• Maintain a healthy blood sugar range
+• Maintain a healthy blood sugar level

 • Improve your circulation

-• Reduce your risk for heart disease
+• Lower your risk for heart disease

 Exercise